 Financial Services Advisory Background

 Financial Advisory Services can design a personalized financial plan to help you meet your goals.
-Depending on your needs, it may touch on tax planning, estate planning, tax strategy and education planning.
+Depending on your needs, it may touch on tax planning, estate planning, retirement savings and education planning.

 Financial Services Advisory Investment Strategy

 Financial Services Advisory manages portfolios with asset allocations that reflect your personal situation such as your risk tolerance and long-term goals.
 Once it sets your asset allocation, the firm mainly invests in mutual funds and exchange-traded funds (ETFs).
 The firm will also allocate a portion of your assets to a cash position or cash equivalents.

 "Our asset management services are designed to increase your portfolio value during rising markets and use our exit strategy called FSA Safety Net to help reduce losses during sustained downward trends," the firm states in its brochure.

 CIC Wealth, a financial services firm that specializes in asset management, is No. 4 on our list.
 The firm works with a variety of clients including individuals with and without high net worths, businesses, trusts, estates and retirement plans.
 The firm typically requires clients maintain a minimum asset level of $500,000.

 As a fee-based firm, advisors may also be affiliated with other financial services firms.
 In their individual capacities, they may collect commissions from these third parties when they sell specific investment or insurance products.
 However, this potential conflict of interest is mitigated by the firm's fiduciary duty to act clients' best interests.